timkahlke/CLI-tutorial/README.md

 3. Read the Cli-Tutorial.pdf for a quick introduction to command-line usage and follow the instructions to complete the tutorial.

 Good luck and have fun.

+## Trouble-shooting

+### Disable VirtualBox USB controller
+If the virtual machine does not boot up properly try to deactivate USB driver support.
+1. Stop the VM
+2. In Virtualbox on the left side of the menu right-click the VM and choose "Settings"
+3. Disable the USB controller under "Ports / USB"

+### Enable Virtualisation
+Some windows computers do not allow virtualisation unless specifically enabled in the UEFI-Bios.
+For ways to enable virtualisation please ask Dr. Google about your specific bios/computer.

+### VM does not start up again
+If you don't finish the exercise and isntead shut the VM down the VM might not start up again properly.
+In this case please remove the VM from Virtualbox (right-click remove) and add the file again.